Batman (1966 film): Development

 William Dozier wanted to make a big-screen film to generate interest in his proposed Batman television series by having the feature in theaters while the first season of the series was rolling before the cameras.
-The studio, 20th Century Fox, refused because it would have to cover the entire cost of a movie, while it would only have to share the cost of a TV series (a much less risky proposition).
+The studio, 20th Century-Fox, refused because it would have to cover the entire cost of a movie, while it would only have to share the cost of a TV series (a much less risky proposition).

-The studio acquiesced after a 1965 screening of Columbia Pictures's 1943 The Batman serial in New York City renewed interest in the character and after the television series became phenomenally successful.
+The studio acquiesced after a 1965 screening of Columbia Pictures' 1943 The Batman serial in New York City renewed interest in the character and after the television series became phenomenally successful.
 The project was announced in a March 26, 1966, issue of Variety magazine.

 The film features many characters from the show.
 It was written by series writer Lorenzo Semple Jr. and directed by Leslie H. Martinson, who had directed a pair of the television series season one episodes: "The Penguin Goes Straight" and "Not Yet, He Ain't".
 Semple Jr. completed the screenplay in 10 days.
 Principal photography began on April 28, 1966, and concluded within 28 days, with a further three days to complete second-unit photography.